Will a Clothes Steamer Kill Fleas?

 Scrub and clean the area where your pet sleeps or rests.
 Your steamer will be effective at helping to remove dirt and debris here also.

-Cleaning all clothing on a hot wash is necessary to kill any eggs or adult fleas.
+Cleaning all clothing on a hot wash is necessary to kill eggs or adult fleas.
 To help remove the fleas, thoroughly wash both pet and human bed linen in a washing machine on the hottest cycle the fabric will allow.

-Consider Chemical Treatments
+4. Consider Chemical Treatments

-For a severe infestation you may need some help from chemicals.
+For a severe infestation, you may need some help from chemicals.
 You can buy flea sprays and flea bombs that target fleas at all stages of their life cycle.
 Whilst I’m not a huge advocate for harmful chemicals, sometimes it is necessary.

-Failing that you may need to contact a pest control company for help.
+Failing that, you may need to contact a pest control company for help.

-Treat Outdoor Areas
+5. Treat Outdoor Areas

 Treat your yard and gardens with food-grade diatomaceous powder.

-Plant-based formulas are also available to treat and repel fleas and bugs like carpet beetles.
-Vet’s Best Flea and Tick Yard and Kennel Spray is a natural option for eradicating fleas.
-However, this product is not suitable to use directly on your pets.
+Plant-based formulas also treat and repel fleas and bugs like carpet beetlesVet’s Best Flea and Tick Yard and Kennel Spray is a natural option for eradicating fleas.
+However, this product is not suitable for use directly on your pets.
 Still, you can use it in kennels, patios, lawns, and gardens.

-Treat Your Pets
+6. Treat Your Pets

 Adult fleas need a food source, and this is usually your pet.
 You will need to treat your pet to kill the fleas.
 You can use a flea control shampoo or treat them with a flea control medication.
 I would err on the side of caution and do both.